EmWhite-a11y/CS4500ChemistryNightmare/README.md

 - Firefox 80+

 ## Build
-Runs the application in
-development mode on port 5000.
+From the root directory of
+the project, run the command:
 ```
 npm run start:dev
 ```
+This runs the application in
+development mode on port 5000.

 ## Test
 1. Open both Chrome and Firefox and navigate to http://localhost:5000.